toyugo/atlas/README.md

 - Everytime you add a link or material, you can add a commentary.
 - Only add resources that you have used.
 - You can modify directly this readme through github.
-- You can use this standard `<linkorbook><:white_check_mark: 1 :x: 0><commentary between code tag>`
+- You can use this standard.
+`<linkorbook><:white_check_mark: 1 :x: 0><commentary between code tag>`

 The repository structure is open and can evolve.

 # Link